What's Your Trade Worth?

 How long does the trade-in appraisal take in person?

-The in-person appraisal at Court Street Ford typically takes under 30 minutes.
-Our team inspects the vehicle, runs a vehicle history report, and presents a firm offer.
-You're under no obligation to accept.
-Walk in during business hours or call (815) 635-6154 to schedule a dedicated appraisal time.
+Usually under 30 minutes.
+We inspect the vehicle, run a vehicle history report, and give you a firm offer.
+You're not obligated to accept anything.
+Walk in during business hours or call (815) 635-6154 if you'd rather schedule a time.

 Should I sell my car privately or trade it in at Court Street Ford?